akaszowska/relative-word-frequencies-and-PoS-tagging-in-Danish/README.md

 ### Step 2: analyze text (code: _analyze_text_FLEXIKON.py_)
 inputs:
+- target text (in .txt format)
+- formatted Flexikon file
-- target text (in .txt format), formatted Flexikon file, frequency corpus file (three colums, tab separated: part of speech tag, lemma, relative frequency).
+- frequency corpus file (three colums, tab separated: part of speech tag, lemma, relative frequency).

 outputs:
 - analysis_summary.txt: includes original text file name, reference files, output files, and date and time analysis was conducted.
-- identified_words.txt: four columns, tab separated; lemma, inflectional form (header conjugation), part of speech, and relative frequency. **Note** that the flexikon pipelline _does not_ automate part of speech tagging for individual words.
+- identified_words.txt: four columns, tab separated; lemma, inflectional form (header conjugation), part of speech, and relative frequency. **Note** that the flexikon pipeline _does not_ automate part of speech tagging for individual words.
 Instead, the output file lists _all possible parts of speech_ that match a specific word, independent of context.
 For example, _dansk_ could be an adjective or a noun depending on context: the output will list both options, and you will have to manually choose the correct option in step 3.
 - missing_words.txt: list of words that were not identified either in flexikon or corpus.

 ### Step 3: manual annotation/checking (code: _annotate_pos_allWords.py_ or _annotate_pos_conflictWords.py_)